Plasmarobo/sam-ba/BUILD.md

 2. Create directory {BUILDDIR}

-3. (optional) Change path of J-Link SDK in ``plugins\connection\jlink\jlink.pro``

-4. Go in directory {BUILDDIR} and run:
+3. Go in directory {BUILDDIR} and run:
 ``{QTDIR}\5.9\mingw53_32\bin\qmake -r {SRCDIR}\sam-ba.pro``.
 This will
 generate the makefiles in {BUILDDIR} from the qmake templates in the source tree.

-5. Add MingW32 directory to path:
+4. Add MingW32 directory to path:
 ``set path=%path%;{QTDIR}\Tools\mingw53_32\bin``

-6. Go in directory {BUILDDIR} and run:
+5. Go in directory {BUILDDIR} and run:
 ``mingw32-make INSTALL_ROOT={RELEASEDIR} install``

-7. The release material should now be present in {RELEASEDIR} directory.
+6. The release material should now be present in {RELEASEDIR} directory.

 ### Using Qt Creator